smadgerano/DAW-Usage-2020/README.md

 ## Definition of "Professionally"

 I understand that using the word "professionally" may cause some irritation and frustration.
-There are many, many people in this industry who have spent decades building their knowledge and businesses around their skills who categorize themselves as "professional" in order to convey a level of technical skill and professionalism.
-I am in no way comparing an amateur an to a professional in that sense, I was not asking if you are, or consider yourself to be a highly skilled or trained person.
+There are many, many people in this industry who have spent decades building their knowledge and businesses around their skills who categorize themselves as "professional" in order to convey a level of technical skill and business conduct.
+I am in no way comparing an amateur to a professional in that sense, I was not asking if you are, or consider yourself to be a highly skilled or trained person.
 I was simply using the word to distinguish between amateurs and professionals in the following ways.

 **Amateur**
 : one who engages in a pursuit, study, science, or sport as a pastime rather than as a profession [^1]